jpodwys/riot-progressive-enhancement/README.md

 - [ ] Add SSL to database connection
 - [x] Ensure that database encrypts data at rest as well as dumps, backups, and logs
-- [x] Encrypt JWT token
+- [x] Encrypt JWT
 - [ ] Make usernames and passwords require a minimum number of characters

 #### Enhancements:

 - [x] Add plain-text search for entries
 - [ ] Paginate the entries list--right now it's limited to the most "recent" 20 items
+- [ ] Add background save to the New Entry page so hitting back doesn't accidentally get rid of data.
+- [ ] Add a loading state when AJAX calls are happening
 - [ ] Look into using page.js' `state` object to better handle not loading data I already have
-- [ ] Add a loading state when AJAX calls are happening
-- [ ] Consider adding an HTML post-processor that replaces all custom tags with `<div>`s or something to attempt to increase browser support (currently, this app supports back through IE7)
+- [ ] Consider adding an HTML post-processor that replaces all custom tags with `<div>`s or something to attempt to increase browser support (currently, this app supports back through IE7, I believe)
 - [ ] Add confirm delete page/modal
 - [ ] Make `New Entry`, `Edit`, `Delete`, `Save`, and `Cancel` buttons all float in the bottom-right/left of the screen.
 Lossy buttons should always be on the left.
-- [ ] Add background save to the New Entry page so hitting back doesn't accidentally get rid of data.
 - [ ] Use http/2 and get `bundle.js` onto a CDN if possible

 #### Code Organization:

+- [ ] Remove `middleware/service-wrapper.js` to flatten and simplify code
 - [ ] Move tag-specific CSS out of `wrapper.ejs` into each tag file and [do this](https://github.com/riot/riot/issues/1250) for server-side rendering

 #### Bug Fixes: